Strategic Plan

 Opportunities

-• Work with state and national partners to develop contingency plans to address strategic risks and develop strategies to mitigate specific impacts for recovery operations and activities
+• Work with partners to develop contingency plans to address strategic risks and develop

-• Leverage our understanding and explore research opportunities with ongoing and predicted demographic change to revise recovery processes so they address the needs and realities of our current and future population.
+and resilience processes so they address the needs and realities of our current and future

 Our contribution to the Queensland Government’s objectives for the community